ALLPITS OLD COLLIERY SK 41262 71898

 It was later worked by Blair and Co.
 Of Brampton by three shafts and an older footril, the shafts being four, twenty two and twenty five yards deep into the Blackshale seam.
 The workings show abandonment dates of 1857, 1897 and 1922-1923.
 The colliery was put up for sale in March 1900.
 The colliery comprised of 16 acres of coal left to work with a seam of 5 foot 6 inches.

 It would appear that there were two collieries at different times working here.
-The later colliery working further down stream from the nature reserve site.
+The later colliery working further up stream from the first venture, at the nature reserve site, previously an orchard.
 Coal was carted on a small railway or tramway from the newer colliery possibly to the older colliery site and then away by road.
 The newer of the two collieries had shafts which were only six yards deep into the seam.
 The coal was worked between the two collieries.
 The abandonment dates are1922-1923.

 Sunk on land belonging to the Duke of Devonshire further south than Allpits colliery and worked by the Hardwick and Chesterfield colliery company, 68.
 Saint Helens Street Chesterfield utilising shafts of six (air shaft to east) and twenty three yards deep (to west) into the Blackshale and Yard seams as they split up.
 The seam dips at 1in 9.
 Workings abandoned 1873-1876.
 Thin seams of Cannel, Brunch and Sparkle Coal were to be found within the workings.

 Mortgage Debenture No.188 for £10 at 10% for the Calow Colliery Company Limited

 Calow Oaks Colliery.